geodynamics/aspect/cookbooks/latent-heat/doc/latent-heat.md

 difference is the width of the phase transition with which we smooth out the Dirac delta function that results from differentiating the $X(y)$ we would have liked to use in an ideal world.
-(In reality, however, for the Earth&rsquo;s mantle we also expect phase transitions that are distributed over a certain depth range and so the smoothed out approach may not be a bad approximation.)
+(In reality, however, for the Earth's mantle we also expect phase transitions that are distributed over a certain depth range and so the smoothed out approach may not be a bad approximation.)
 Of course, the results shown above result from an the analytical approach that is only correct if the phase transition is